alpacahq/typescript-sdk/README.md

 }
 ```

 Bursting is allowed, but the client will block requests if the token bucket is empty.
 The token bucket is shared across all requests.
-If you have multiple clients they will not share the same token bucket.
+If you have multiple clients they will not share the same bucket.

 ### REST